ImProver: Agent-Based Automated Proof Optimization: Experiments

-\paragraph{Optimization varies based on dataset difficulty.} Additionally noting \autoref{tab:main-mil}, \autoref{tab:main-compfiles}, and \autoref{tab:main-lib}, we observe that the improvement score for both metrics for both GPT-4o and \methodname{} is highest for the MIL dataset, lower for Compfiles, and the lowest on the Mathlib theorems.
-This suggests that the expected improvement in metric score decreases with higher difficultly -- with undergraduate-level theorems having a significantly higher expected improvement than research-level theorems.
-However, it should be noted that for both metrics, the nonempty improvement of \methodname{} stayed consistent, whereas for GPT-4o, it followed the aforementioned trend of decreasing with difficulty.
+\textbf{Optimization varies based on dataset difficulty.} Additionally noting \autoref{tab:main-mil}, \autoref{tab:main-compfiles}, and \autoref{tab:main-lib}, we observe that the improvement score for all metrics for both GPT-4o and \methodname{} is highest for the MIL dataset, lower for Compfiles, and the lowest on the Mathlib theorems.
+This suggests that the expected improvement in metric score decreases with higher difficultly, with undergraduate-level theorems having a significantly higher expected improvement than research-level theorems.
+However, it should be noted that for all metrics, the nonempty improvement of \methodname{} stayed somewhat consistent, whereas for GPT-4o, it followed the aforementioned trend of decreasing with difficulty.
 Similarly, the accuracy and improved accuracy scores for both metrics and models decreased with higher difficulty datasets (disregarding \methodname{}'s accuracy scores, as they are ensured to be 100\%).
 This suggests that although the base GPT-4o generator is less likely to generate a correct output for higher difficulty datasets, the improvements that \methodname{} makes to the base generator allows it to maintain its improvement in the metric score whenever a correct output is generated.
 As such, we can speculate that the bottleneck in the improvement score is not the model's ability to optimize the proof for a metric, but rather its ability to generate a new correct proof at all.
-As such, we conjecture that with more capable generator models, the accuracy -- and thus, the improvement score -- in optimization tasks will continue to increase, until the improvement scores match the nonempty improvement.
+As such, we conjecture that with more capable generator models, the accuracy --- and thus, the improvement score --- in optimization tasks will continue to increase, until the improvement scores match the nonempty improvement.

-Overall, we conclude that although the performance of both \methodname{} and GPT-4o decreases on length and readability optimization on more difficult datasets, \methodname{} significantly outperforms GPT-4o on all datasets for length and readability optimization.
+Overall, we conclude that although the performance of both \methodname{} and GPT-4o decreases on length and declarativity optimization on more difficult datasets, \methodname{} significantly outperforms GPT-4o on all datasets for length, declarativity, and mixed optimization.